-Rasmussen encephalitis (RE), aka chronic focal encephalitis (and not to be confused with a Rasmussen aneurysm) is a chronic inflammatory disease of unknown origin, usually affecting one brain hemisphere.
+Rasmussen encephalitis (RE), aka chronic focal encephalitis (and not to be confused with a Rasmussen aneurysm), is a chronic inflammatory disease of unknown origin, usually affecting one brain hemisphere.

 Children of ten years or younger age group are affected in 85% cases 1.
 However, disease detection rate in adults is increasing with routine MRI investigations in intractable seizure patients 5.

 Pathologic features are similar to viral encephalitis, with lymphocytes around round cells and diffuse proliferation of microglia.
 However, later spongiform degeneration and cortical atrophy sets in.